-- (A) A person may not clear or grade land without first preparing an Erosion and Sediment Control Plan which has been approved by the CITY and then acquiring a Land Disturbance Permit. - (B) Developers are required to develop site plan(s) that locate (if applicable) and identify all structural and non-structural control measures for the applicable construction activities.
+- (A) A person may not clear or grade land without first preparing an erosion and sediment control plan which has been approved by the CITY and then acquiring a Land Disturbance Permit. - (B) Developers are required to develop site plan(s) that locate (if applicable) and identify all structural and non-structural control measures for the applicable construction activities.
 The site plan(s) must contain installation and implementation specifications or a reference to the document with installation and implementation specifications for all structural control measures.
-A narrative description of non-structural control measures must be included in the site plan(s).

-- (C) The Erosion and Sediment Control Plan shall be prepared electronically at a scale no smaller than 1 inch equals 100 feet and shall contain, but not be limited to the following information: - 1.
+A narrative description of non-structural control measures must be included in the site plan(s). - (C) The erosion control plans shall be prepared electronically at a scale no smaller than 1 inch equals 100 feet and shall contain, but not be limited to the following information: - 1.
 Vicinity Map - 2.
 Site boundary based upon a legal survey - 3.
-Legal description and size of parcel being graded

-- 4. Existing topography of the property and at least 150 feet beyond the property boundaries with a maximum contour interval of 2 feet. - 5.
+Legal description and size of parcel being graded - 4.
+Existing topography of the property and at least 150 feet beyond the property boundaries with a maximum contour interval of 2 feet. - 5.
 Proposed topography with a maximum contour interval of 2 feet. - 6.
 Proposed grading limits. - 7.
 Identification of proposed steep slopes both temporary and permanent. - 8.
 Identification of existing and proposed swales, ditches and drainageways. - 9.
 Proposed surface improvements (i.e. roads, detention ponds, storm sewers). - 10.
 Location of the soil stockpiles with the anticipated height, width and length as well as the limits for the stockpiles. - 11.
 Location of the proposed erosion and sediment control measures. - 12.
 Details of the proposed erosion and sediment control measures. - 13.
 Other details or requirements that may be necessary to ensure compliance with the Federal Water Pollution Control Act. - 14.
 General notes as specified in Chapter 2 of these STANDARDS AND SPECIFICATIONS. - 15.
-The following note shall be included on all Erosion and Sediment Control Plans: "This Erosion and Sediment Control Plan Erosion and Sediment Control Plan has been submitted to the CITY of Westminster and is in general conformance with the CITY's Standards and Specifications.
+The following note shall be included on all erosion control plans: "This erosion and sediment control plan has been submitted to the CITY of Westminster and is in general conformance with the CITY's Standards and Specifications.
 Additional erosion and sediment control measures may be required of the owner and his or her agents due to unforeseen erosion problems or if the proposed erosion control measures do not function as intended.
-The requirements of this Erosion and Sediment Control Plan and the obligation of the land owner shall run with the land until such time as the Erosion and Sediment Control Plan is properly completed, officially modified, or voided". - 16.
-All Erosion and Sediment Control Plans shall include a signature block for the property owner stating the following: "I, (property owner's name), have reviewed the CITY's Standards and Specifications and this Erosion and Sediment Control Plan.
+The requirements of this erosion control plan and the obligation of the land owner shall run with the land until such time as the erosion control plan is properly completed, officially modified, or voided". - 16.
+All erosion control plans shall include a signature block for the property owner stating the following: "I, (property owner's name), have reviewed the CITY's Standards and Specifications and this erosion control plan.
 I acknowledge my responsibility to provide all necessary erosion and sediment control measures to avoid damage to property and polluting of receiving waters." - 17.
-All Erosion and Sediment Control Plans shall include a signature block for the design engineer acknowledging responsibility for the preparation of the Erosion and Sediment Control Plan.
+All erosion control plans shall include a signature block for the design engineer acknowledging responsibility for the preparation of the erosion and sediment control plan.
 All plans shall be prepared by or under the direction of a Professional Engineer registered in the State of Colorado.